CodeAPretzel/FBLA-2023-Game-Simulation/README.md

 <h2>Game Download :pushpin::</h2>
 <br>

-Downloading the game requires that all files are downloaded.
+Executing the game requires that all files are downloaded.
 To download the game, go to the top of this repo. and hit `Code` and download the files as a .zip.
-After downloading the .zip, extract its contents and execute `Sorcerer-Word.exe`.
+After downloading the .zip, extract the contents and execute `Sorcerer-Word.exe`.

 <br>
 <br>